somari-io/www/content/blog/acaps-data/index.md

 1. Create an account on their dedicated [API site](https://api.acaps.org/)
 2. Obtain your Authorization Token that will need to be provided with each request to authenticate you (see below)

 The API site offers a [Swagger](https://swagger.io/) generated documentation that allows you to try out every single API endpoint.
 You can use /api/v1/auth-token/ endpoint to generate your Authorization Token.
-This can obviously be done problematically but since your token is unique for your account, you might as well do it here at once.
+This can obviously be done programatically but since your token is unique for your account, you might as well do it here at once.
 All the details to use the API can be found [here](https://api.acaps.org/using-the-api/).

 ![ACAPS Swagger Documentation](acaps-swagger.png)